 Until recently, most digital assets were easily hacked, copied, and distributed, and it seemed there was no way, apart from legal enforcement, to prevent copyright violation and ownership rights.

-Most valuable digital items have been protected by centralized technology, however, rare items in computer games are still often hacked or stolen, movies and music are actively pirated.
+Centralized technology protects the most valuable digital items.
+Rare items in computer games are still often hacked or stolen.
+Films and music can be easily pirated.

 Unfortunately, even though centralized technology works well on high-budget products and mass-scale projects, an average artist working in the digital field used to have very few monetization options.
 For example, for musicians, signing up with a label was the only way to scale their audience.
 For digital artists, most opportunities lie in moving their art offline, relying on merchandise, or working with a centralized entity like a gaming company.
 Fortunately, the possibility of digital ownership is now a reality.
 This opportunity has come in the form of Non-Fungible Tokens, giving artists the ability to monetize their art at scale.

 Something similar has taken place in the gaming community.
-Almost every game utilizes some kind of internal currency to incentivize players, and the opportunity of moving them into a secure decentralized space has convinced many game developers to create their NFT-based metaverses, for instance: The Sandbox, Illuvium, or nft42.
+Most games utilize internal currencies to incentivize players.
+The opportunity to move them into a secure decentralized space has convinced many game developers to create their NFT-based metaverses.
+For instance: The Sandbox, Illuvium, or nft42.

-Although it would be easy to conclude that NFTs are "all hype and no substance" it's important to remember that almost every new technology starts similarly.
-Take for example Amazon and Google, both were part of the dot com bubble, but instead of disappearing, they went on to become two of the biggest companies the world has ever seen.
+Although it would be easy to conclude that NFTs are all hype and have no substance, almost every new technology starts similarly.
+For example, both Amazon and Google were part of the dot com bubble, but instead of disappearing, they became two of the biggest companies the world has ever seen.
 Moreover, contrary to popular belief, most NFT collectors have a long-term approach.
 CoinDesk’s research managing director Noelle Acheson recently observed during an interview with Business Insider, 'The NFT craze is not so much about prices and quick profit as it is about a new model of creative monetization.'
 If artists and other content creators continue to mint NFTs, and consumers see value in them, it stands to reason the market is in for longer-term growth.
-Similar to Cryptocurrencies, the price tells only a small part of the story.
-It's crucial to look at how the industry is developing as a whole to understand its true value.
-Multiple emerging marketplaces as OpenSea, Foundation, Rarible, SuperRare, Mintable, or NiftyGateway are actively contributing to the steady growth of the market.
+Similar to Cryptocurrencies, the price tells only a part of the story.
+It's crucial to look at the ecosystem's development to understand its value.
+Multiple emerging marketplaces like OpenSea, Foundation, Rarible, SuperRare, Mintable, and NiftyGateway are actively contributing to the industry's growth.

 C. Monetization Potential

-NFTs are closely connected to cryptocurrencies and can be used as financial instruments.
+NFTs are closely connected to cryptocurrencies and are used as financial instruments.
 Startups like Niftex, Drops, NFTBank, Liquidifty have been focusing on turning NFTs into financial instruments, introducing alternative protocols such as multiple ownership, NFT-as-collateral, and liquid NFTs.

-Furthermore, to adapt to the monetization race, many NFT marketplaces have created governance tokens (i.e. $RARI) and even implemented some yield farming capabilities.
+Furthermore, in order to adapt to this trend, many NFT marketplaces have created governance tokens (i.e. $RARI) and even implemented some yield farming capabilities.
 A few examples are Glimpse, RageFan, and Chronicle.